cloud-ru-tech/cloudhood/README.md

 1. Bumps version based on commit messages
 2. Builds extensions for Chrome and Firefox
 3. Creates ZIP archives for both platforms
+4. Creates source code archive for Firefox Add-ons submission
-4. Publishes to Chrome Web Store and Firefox Add-ons
+5. Publishes to Chrome Web Store and Firefox Add-ons (with source code)
-5. Creates a GitHub Release with both extension packages
+6. Creates a GitHub Release with both extension packages

 See [RELEASE_SETUP.md](RELEASE_SETUP.md) for details on configuring the release automation.